Knoxville DUI Defense Lawyer

 The first step in fighting a DUI charge is to understand the Tennessee laws.
 You don’t need to know them thoroughly.
 At Barnes Law Firm, we firmly believe that is our job, not yours.
 However, it could help prevent you from being blindsided, if you understand the basics.

-Blood alcohol concentration, often referred to as BAC, is the standard measure of impairment for drivers nationwide.
+Blood alcohol concentration often referred to as BAC, is the standard measure of impairment for drivers nationwide.
 In Tennessee, it is illegal for most drivers to have a BAC of .08, or above.
 If you are a commercial driver, it’s lower, at .04, and even lower for anyone under the age of 21, at .02.
 In addition, DUI laws in Tennessee also include driving under the influence of other substances such as inhalants, amphetamines, or marijuana.

 It’s hard to determine how many drinks each individual person can actually consume and remain under the limit.
-There are calculators and charts designed to help people know how much they can drink, but they aren’t accurate, because there are too many variances involved to be a one-size-fit all answer.
+There are calculators and charts designed to help people know how much they can drink, but they aren’t accurate, because there are too many variances involved to be a one-size-fit-all answer.
 Some people have used these tools as a reference, but you shouldn’t rely on them.

 Perhaps you would consider refusing to take a chemical test, or already have refused it.
 At this point, you will face an automatic suspension of your driver’s license, based on Tennessee’s Implied Consent Law.
-A second offense and refusal to take the test, or other circumstances like an accident with injury can result in more serious penalties.
+A second offense and refusal to take the test, or other circumstances like an accident with an injury can result in more serious penalties.

 A relatively new law in Tennessee is the requirement of having an ignition interlock device (IID) installed.
 After carrying out a determined period of license suspension, it’s possible to apply for a restricted license.
 This will allow a person to drive with restrictions, providing there is an IID installed on the vehicle.
 And, that is at your expense.
 The exact penalties depend on if you have had previous DUI’s.